-Choose one of the \sim descriptive Report Camera status by period Types.
+Choose one of the descriptive Report Types.

 Show failures tells the report to show the number of failures for a camera over the given period (a failure is when the camera goes from working to not working i.e. it fails.)